rjurney/enron-avro/README.md

 ### Introduction

 Email is a rich source of information for analysis by many means.
 During the investigation of the Enron scandal of 2001, 517,431 messages from 114 inboxes of key Enron executives were collected.
 These emails were published and have become a common dataset for academics to analyze document collections and social networks.
-Andrew Fiore and Jeff Heer at US Berkeley have cleaned this email set and provided it as a MySQL archive.
+Andrew Fiore and Jeff Heer at UC Berkeley have cleaned this email set and provided it as a MySQL archive.

 In this project we will convert this MySQL database of Enron emails into Avro format for analysis on Hadoop with Pig.